KFtygy4AquzoI/substrate-node-for-gaming/README.md

 ## Run

-The `make run` command will launch a temporary node and its state will be discarded after you terminate the process.
+The `rake run` command will launch a temporary node and its state will be discarded after you terminate the process.
 After the project has been built, there are other ways to launch the node.

 ### Single-Node Development Chain